cedar-team/snapshot-queries/README.md

 Snapshot SQL executed via Django and SqlAlchemy ORM queries.

 Use cases

-- See the exact query executed by a complex Django Queryset or SQLAlchemy query.
+- See the exact query executed by a complex Django Queryset or SQLAlchemy query
 - Quickly see the slowest queries executed in a code block
 - Identify similar queries executed in a code block to help detect the N+1 query problem
+- See the exact line of code that triggered a query execution, including its full stacktrace

 Examples